mit-plv/riscv-semantics/README.md

 # riscv-semantic

-This project started using stack: https://docs.haskellstack.org/en/stable/README/
+This project started using stack (In some distributions, stack has not been packaged for a long time, it is recommended to follow the install directions): https://docs.haskellstack.org/en/stable/README/

 This project assume you have a riscv32 gcc compiler.